Last updated on September 14th, 2023 at 04:09 pm

 Roles of the agencies of Nigeria’s Ministry of Communications and Digital Economy

 To protect the interests of consumers against unfair practices by telecommunication companies in Nigeria.
+And supervise the full implementation of shortcodes for mobile networks in Nigeria.

 To provide and promote professional IT skill to undergraduates in Nigeria